-The example files used in these exercises are all available in a folder called samples on your desktop.
-If not, you can download them from the web pages associated with this tutorial on the TEI website.
+The example files used in these exercises are all available in a folder called samples on your ramdisk, if you are using the Knoppix CD.
+If not, you can download them from the website associated with this tutorial on the TEI website.